browserengineering/book/book/accessibility.md

 But should our built-in screen reader live in the `Browser` or each `Tab`?
-Modern browsers generally talk to screen readers from  something like the `Browser`, so we'll do that too.^[And therefore the browser thread in our multi-threaded browser.]
+Modern browsers generally talk to screen readers from  something like the `Browser`, so we'll do that too.^[And therefore the browser thread in our multithreaded browser.]
 So the very first thing we need to do is send the tab's accessibility tree over to the browser thread.
 That'll be a straightforward extension of the commit concept introduced in [Chapter 12][ch12-commit].
 First we'll add the tree to `CommitData`: